prysmaticlabs/documentation/docs/install/arm.md

 curl https://raw.githubusercontent.com/prysmaticlabs/prysm/master/prysm.sh --output prysm.sh && chmod +x prysm.sh
 ```

-3. Run the `prysm.sh` script alongside any [startup parameters](../prysm-usage/parameters):
+3. Run the `prysm.sh` script alongside any [startup parameters](/docs/prysm-usage/parameters):

 ```sh
 ./prysm.sh beacon-chain
 ```

-> Advanced users: Please refer to the article on how to [improve P2P connectivity](../p2p-host-ip).
+> Advanced users: Not getting enough peers?
+Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.
-Developers: Append `--debug` to enable standard debugging tools found in the Busybox base image.

 The `prysm.sh` script will now download and initialise the beacon chain with the specified parameters.
 The terminal will produce output like so: